Marina Pinnacle

 The Marina Pinnacle is a 77-floor tower in the Dubai Marina in Dubai, United Arab Emirates.
 The tower has a total structural height of 280 m (853 ft) and 764 residential and commercial units.
 Construction of the Marina Pinnacle was completed in 2011.

-The tower topped out in December, 2010 with 96% completion and became 19th tallest building in Dubai.
-Handover process is started in July 2011 and it is still in progress.
+The tower topped out in December 2010 with 96% completion and became 19th tallest building in Dubai.
+Handover process is started in July 2011 and it is 100% completed.

+In June 2025, a fire broke out on the upper floors but was brought under control within six hours.
+All 3,820 residents were evacuated safely, and no injuries were reported.